John Smart will give a talk, Chemical brain preservation: How to live "forever" at World Future 2012 in Toronto.

 Some individuals who have no interest in brain preservation for themselves will nevertheless grant the potential value of brain preservation for others who might wish it, in exceptional cases.
-They may grant its value for a child or young adult who has been struck down early in life by disease or accident (or at least, for the parents of such a child, to improve their grieving process).
+They may grant its value for a child or young adult who has been struck down early in life by disease or accident (or perhaps for the benefit of the child's parents, to aid their grieving process).
 They may grant its value for those individuals who feel they have unique and unpreserved culture, history or knowledge they wish to pass on to the future.
 They may grant its value for someone who believes they have unfinished creative goals that they feel uniquely capable of pursuing, relative to other minds, for many years or decades to come.
 Albert Einstein's brain, which has been chemically preserved, has been cited by some in this regard.
 Helping people to understand and support such "exceptional cases" can begin to move society toward acceptance of this technology, and is a reasonable next step.
 David Ewing Duncan, in When I'm 164, 2012, has found that only 1% of individuals in developed societies are presently interested in living beyond their biological lifespan.
 We can call this 1% the "exceptional cases" who might presently consider the brain preservation option, if it were validated, which today it is not.
 However, this minority could easily grow if neuroscience advances, validation emerges, cost comes down, and social behaviors change.
 Emergence of the brain preservation option could also have positive effects on the larger society, as we argue next.

 If any brain preservation technology can be proven to preserve the molecular features that neuroscientists believe contain our memories or identity, the availability of affordable brain preservation services, the option and freedom to use them by anyone in society, and their use by a socially significant minority may begin to change those societies for the better today, regardless of how much or how soon neural information is retrieved at a later date.